SpotifySocial/SpotifySocialApp/front/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run deploy`

-Deploys the app to GitHub pages at https://spotifysocial.github.io/SpotifySocialApp.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />